SitnicV/Windows-Apps/README.md

 ### Reading and Viewing

-- [Librum](https://librumreader.com/) : Librum is an application designed to make reading enjoyable and straightforward for everyone.
 - [Okular](https://okular.kde.org) : Multi-platform, fast and packed with features, Okular allows you to read PDF documents, comics and EPub books, browse images, visualize Markdown documents, and much more.
 - [CBR Reader ](http://www.cdisplayex.com/) : Light, Efficient CBR Reader.
 It is the most popular comic book reader.
 It is able to read all comic book formats (.cbr file, .cbz, .pdf, etc..) and Manga.
 Everything is designed to give you the best reading experience, it load comic books immediately, reading is fluid and comfortable.
 - [Sumatra PDF](https://www.sumatrapdfreader.org/) : Sumatra PDF reader and viewer for Windows